RodrigoPAml/Cryptography/README.md

 The combination of RSA for key exchange, AES for data encryption, and the server certificate for authentication ensures the confidentiality, integrity, and authenticity of data transmitted over HTTPS.
 This triple-layered approach allows for efficient and secure communication between clients and servers on the internet.

+## Another algorithms

+## DSA (Digital Signature Algorithm)
+DSA is a **federal standard for digital signatures**.
+It was designed for generating and verifying digital signatures, providing data integrity and authentication.
+DSA relies on the discrete logarithm problem for its security.

+- **Advantages**: Open standard, efficient for signing.
+- **Drawbacks**: Slower verification process, vulnerable to certain types of attacks (like the hash collision problem).
+- **Use Cases**: Digital signature for government documents, certificates.

+## ECDSA (Elliptic Curve Digital Signature Algorithm)
+ECDSA is a form of **digital signature algorithm** based on elliptic curve cryptography.
+It provides similar levels of security as DSA but with much smaller key sizes, making it highly efficient for secure communications in resource-constrained environments like mobile devices.

+- **Advantages**: Smaller key sizes for equivalent security, faster key generation and signatures.
+- **Use Cases**: Secure messaging, SSL/TLS certificates, blockchain transactions (e.g., Bitcoin, Ethereum).

+## HMAC (Hash-based Message Authentication Code)
+HMAC is a specific type of **Message Authentication Code (MAC)** that involves hashing with a secret key to ensure both data integrity and authenticity.
+It uses a cryptographic hash function such as SHA-256 or SHA-512.

+- **Advantages**: Simple to implement, resistant to certain attacks (e.g., length extension attacks).
+- **Use Cases**: Data integrity in secure communication protocols (e.g., TLS, IPsec), API request authentication.